 3 days in Ho Chi Minh City – Vietnam itinerary 3 weeks

 The first stop on this backpacking Vietnam itinerary (3 weeks), is Ho Chi Minh City, which is easy to reach by bus from Cambodia if you’re on a wider Southeast Asia itinerary.
 Note: Whilst this route starts in the south of the country, it’s also very easy to do the same route in reverse.
 So, without further ado, let’s kick-start this awesome itinerary.

 Bui Vien is backpacker central!
 The main strip in Ho Chi Minh City is filled with bars, eateries and cheap dorm rooms.
 The strip is buzzing until the early hours of the morning with travellers from all over the world, who sit up chugging down cheap beers and tucking into local street food.

 Book a trip to the Mekong Delta at one of the many tour shops along Bui Vien.
 Shops offer similar packages but shop around for the cheapest.
-The price of the tour depends on the size of the group, and your length of stay.
-We recommend booking the cheapest 1 day option because you’re likely to receive the same experience.
+The price of the tour depends on the size of the group and your length of stay.
+We recommend booking the cheapest 1-day option because you’re likely to receive the same experience.
 The average cost of a shared half-day tour ranges between 200,000 – 250,000 VND ($8.64 – $10.79) per person and includes lunch.
-However, if you really want to immerse yourself into Mekong Delta life, we recommend you book a private 3 day tour.
+However, if you really want to immerse yourself in Mekong Delta life, we recommend you book a private 3-day tour.

 Cu Chi Tunnels